spierala/mini-rx-store/README.md

 -   **`effectFn: (payload: Observable<PayLoadType>) => Observable<Partial<S>>`**:
     The `effectFn` is a function that takes an Observable as its input and returns another Observable.
-    That is exactly the definition of RxJS operators ([What are operators?](https://rxjs-dev.firebaseapp.com/guide/operators)) :)
+    That is exactly the [definition of RxJS operators](https://rxjs-dev.firebaseapp.com/guide/operators) :)
     Therefore we can use RxJS (flattening) operators as `effectFn` callback to control how the actual side effect is triggered.
     (e.g. `mergeMap`, `switchMap`, `concatMap`, `exhaustMap`).